stdlib-examples/project-slack-clear-channel-messages/README.md

 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)

-The Slack app itself will run on [Standard Library](https://stdlib.com), a free-to-use API and workflow hosting platform, **powered by Node.js, that will use this repository as its project structure**.
+The Slack app itself will run on [Standard Library](https://stdlib.com), a free-to-use API and workflow hosting platform, **powered by Node.js**, that will use this repository as its project structure.

 We recommend installing this app primarily in development workspaces - please don't give your entire production workspace the ability to destroy